zeri27/Artificial-Neural-Network/README.md

 # Dataset

-The project uses a dataset provided for CSE 2530 Computational Intelligence course.
+The project uses a dataset provided for CSE 2530 Computational Intelligence, a course in the Bachelor's of Computer Science in Delft University of Technology.
 The dataset consists of 7000 samples with 10 features each.
 The target variable has 7 classes.

 # ANN Architecture